 ~BEVERLY HILLS FILM FESTIVAL MISSION~

-The BHFF serves as a cinematic cultural template for emerging filmmakers and screenplays writers who wish to express their uniqueness through the lens of past excellence while trying to make alliances with sources of power in the cinematic industry.
+The BHFF serves as a cinematic cultural template for emerging filmmakers and screenplay writers who wish to express their uniqueness through the lens of past excellence while trying to make alliances with sources of power in the cinematic industry.
 The BHFF merges today’s filmmaking pioneers with the wealth of cinematic heritage by edifying and developing the filmic community through sponsoring community-based literacy needs.
 Also, the BHFF aims to involve and serve the next generation of entrepreneurs, investors, leaders, and advocates in its community to provide cause work opportunities.

 ~ABOUT THE FESTIVAL~

 The International Beverly Hills Film Festival is proud of its outstanding ability to recognize some of the past and future most unique experiences by bringing them into the present.
 From the first film ever shot in Hollywood, “In Old California” by D.W.
 Griffith, to discovering Federico Fellini’s last film “Verso La Luna Con Fellini,” (Towards the Sun with Fellini) staring Federico Fellini and Roberto Bernini, The BHFF is honored to pay homage to past greats and rising stars.